Enedis

 | Connection request procedure | https://www.enedis.fr/je-raccorde-une-installation-de-production-delectricite |

 | Available options for the investors if the map shows “no capacity available” in their interested area | Investors can either wait for the works to bring additional capacity or change their project location.
-In some cases, they may benefit from an alternative connection offer with non-compensated curtailment. |
+In some cases, they may benefit from a flexible connection agreement with non-compensated curtailment. |

 | Connection request rules/principles | First come, first served.
 Once a customer submits a complete application for connection requests, the requested capacity is reserved until they exit the queue, either upon commissioning or upon declining the connection offer. |